ericoporto/ags-manual-wiki/Viewport.md

 **IMPORANT:** in **Screen.Viewports** array viewports are arranged in the order they were created.
 When you delete one in the middle all the following viewports will be shifted towards beginning of array.

 *See Also:* [Viewport.Create](Viewport#create), [Screen.Viewport](Screen#viewport), [Screen.Viewports](Screen#viewports)

 ---

+### GetAtScreenXY

+    static Viewport* Viewport.GetAtScreenXY(int x, int y)

+Finds if there's any viewport at the specified screen coordinates and returns the topmost one.
+Hidden viewports will not be tested, but those without camera will still be.
+If no viewport found returns null.

+---